toddknutson/toddknutson/README.md

 ### Hi there 👋

 I'm a [bioinformatics analyst](https://www.msi.umn.edu/staff/knut0297) at the University of Minnesota.
-This is my personal GitHub account and contains some simple public repos.
-Most of my professional projects can be found at my [University's enterprise GitHub site](https://github.umn.edu/knut0297).
+Personal projects can be found in my [repos](https://github.com/toddknutson?tab=repositories), and UMN projects can be found in our MSI Organizations: [umn-msi-lmnp](https://github.com/umn-msi-lmnp) and [umn-msi-mdl](https://github.com/umn-msi-mdl).

 <!--